MongoEngine/mongoengine/docs/tutorial.rst

 """"
 Now that we have our Post models figured out, how will we attach tags to them?
 MongoDB allows us to store lists of items natively, so rather than having a link table, we can just store a list of tags in each post.
-Also, for both efficiency and simplicity's sake, we'll store the tags as strings directly within the post, rather than storing references to tags in a separate collection.
-Especially as tags are generally very short (often even shorted than a document's id), this denormalisation won't impact very strongly on the size of our database.
+So, for both efficiency and simplicity's sake, we'll store the tags as strings directly within the post, rather than storing references to tags in a separate collection.
+Especially as tags are generally very short (often even shorter than a document's id), this denormalisation won't impact very strongly on the size of our database.
 So let's take a look that the code our modified :class:`Post` class::